Dropping out: Canada

-In Canada, most individuals graduate from grade 12 by the age of 18, according to Jason Gilmore who collects data on employment and education using the Labour Force Survey.
-The LFS is the official survey used to collect unemployment data in Canada (2010).
+In Canada, most individuals graduate from grade 12 by the age of 18, according to Jason Gilmore who collects data on employment and education using the Labour Force Survey (LFS), the official survey used to collect unemployment data in Canada (2010).
 Using this tool, assessing educational attainment and school attendance can calculate a dropout rate (Gilmore, 2010).
 It was found by the LFS that by 2009, one in twelve 20- to 24-year-old adults did not have a high school diploma (Gilmore, 2010).
 The study also found that men still have higher dropout rates than women, and that students outside of major cities and in the northern territories also have a higher risk of dropping out.
 Although since 1990 dropout rates have gone down from 20% to a low of 9% in 2010, the rate does not seem to be dropping since this time (2010).

 The average Canadian dropout earns $70 less per week than their peers with a high school diploma.
 Graduates (without post-secondary) earned an average of $621 per week, whereas dropout students earned an average of $551 (Gilmore, 2010).

-Even though dropout rates have gone down in the last 20 to 25 years, the concerns of the impact dropping out has on the labour market is very real (Gilmore, 2010).
+Even though dropout rates have gone down in the last 20 to 25 years, the concerns of the impact dropping out has on the labour market are very real (Gilmore, 2010).
 One in four students without a high school diploma who was in the labour market in 2009-2010 had less likelihood of finding a job due to economic downturn (Gilmore, 2010).

 In 2018, graduation rates at universities within Canada were as low as 44% (Macleans, 2018).
 This is almost half of the student population (Macleans, 2018) There tends to be an increase in students dropping-out as a result of feeling disconnected from their school community (Binfet et al., 2016).
 This is most common with students within their first two years of post-secondary where students will withdraw from their program, or their entire education completely (Binfet et al., 2018).
 One preventable measure that post-secondary institutions have used within Canada to combat students dropping out is to incorporate animal support programs (Binfet et al., 2016., & Binfet et al., 2018).
 Allowing students to interact with support dogs and their owners allowed students to feel connected to their peers, school and school community (Binfet et al., 2016., & Binfet et al., 2018).

 United Kingdom

 In the United Kingdom, a dropout is anyone who leaves school, college or university without either completing their course of study or transferring to another educational institution.
-Attendance at a school is compulsory until age 16 and students must be in some form of education or training (either full-time or part-time) until age 18.
+Attendance at a school is compulsory until age 16.

 Dropout rate benchmarks are set for each higher education institution and monitored by the Higher Education Funding Council for England (HEFCE), the Higher Education Funding Council for Wales (HEFCW) and the Scottish Funding Council (SFC).
 Dropout rates are often one of the factors assessed when ranking UK universities in league tables.